Evertras/rcc/README.md

 Stores all key/values in a local directory that can be supplied with config.
 Useful for running in a non-AWS setup.

+The directory can be supplied with `--file-storage-base-dir` and defaults to `./rcc-storage`

 ### DynamoDB

 `--storage-type dynamodb`